 As I mentioned, you can grab a notebook, jot down all the info above and make your own plan in a matter of minutes!

-OR if you just want the Postpartum Plan Worksheet I created, you can sign up for my FREE 5-Day Postpartum Prep course that will walk you through exactly how to create your postpartum plan — step by step!
+OR if you just want my FREE 5-Day Postpartum Prep course, it will walk you through exactly how to create your postpartum plan — step by step!

 Common Postpartum Complications & Side Effects